About

 Our department provides an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.

 Our dynamic and diverse faculty (30% female and 42% persons of color) have major research efforts in stellar astronomy/astrophysics, biophysics, and condensed-matter/materials physics.
+Notably, 50% of our research faculty are recipients of the prestigious CAREER awards from the National Science Foundation, reflecting their commitment to groundbreaking research and innovation.
 State-of-the-art instrumentation is available both in the department and through collaborations with nearby national institutes in the region (NIST and NREL, in particular).
 DU maintains a computer cluster for in-house high-performance computational needs.

 Our high percentage of female students (30-50% at both undergraduate and graduate level) among US PhD-granting departments has been consistently recognized by the APS.